Topl/muBrambl/README.md

 A Javascript API module allowing users to interact with Topl's blockchain

 # Installation
-To install run "npm install bifrost-lokijs" in your project directory
+To install run "npm install bifrost-lokijs" in your project directory\
-//Create an instance of lokijs in your JS application by including:
+Create an instance of lokijs in your JS application by including:\
-//var LokiJS = require('bifrost-lokijs');
+var LokiJS = require('bifrost-lokijs');\

 License
 -------